 Are there any size limits?

-Does this integration work with the older Microsoft Office file formats?
+Does this integration work with the older Microsoft Office Online file formats?

-For Microsoft, only modern formats .docx, .pptx, .xlsx, .xlsm file are supported.
+For Microsoft, only modern formats including .docx, .pptx, .xlsx, and .xlsb file formats are supported.
 You can't co-author with Office 2007 or earlier format, .rtf, or other formats.
 In most cases, you can save the unsupported file format in the supported format first within current versions of Word, Excel, or PowerPoint.
 For Excel, if your file isn’t in this format, open the file and then click File > Save As > Browse > Save as type.
 Change the format to Excel Workbook (*.xlsx).
 Co-Authoring does not support the Strict Open XML Spreadsheet format.
 For more details on this, see this article Troubleshoot co-authoring in Office.

 How can I be sure that the latest changes are saved?